Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Oct, 2023: Our work has been reported by RTE, feel free to read the article [here](https://www.rte.ie/brainstorm/2023/1024/1412626-app-green-cycle-walking-routes-dublin-air-quality-data/).
 * Oct, 2023: Our team are developing clean air travel app at Insight DCU, feel free to read more details [here](https://www.dcu.ie/research/news/2023/oct/dcu-researchers-reveal-commuter-clean-air-travel-app-under-development)
 * Sep, 2023: I have three postdoc positions available in my group at DCU focused on AI and data science.
 Please contact me if you are interested.
 * Sep, 2023: One conference paper has been accepted by CVCI 2023.